Chris Huhne expenses complaint lodged

 On Monday Mr Huhne dismissed the allegations as "simply incorrect".

-The allegations made concerning the energy minister's election expenses were based on a recording of a local party meeting where treasurer Anne Winstanley is heard saying that the elections "have cost more than we declared".'No irregularities'
+The allegations made concerning the energy minister's election expenses were based on a recording of a local party meeting where treasurer Anne Winstanley is heard saying that the elections "have cost more than we declared".

 The complaint was made by former Lib Dem mayor Glynn Davies-Dear, now an independent councillor on Eastleigh borough council, and former Lib Dem councillor Andy Moore.